The Shakespeare Ensemble

 We adapt original practice methods – of accent, gesture, cue-scripts and improvised movement – and agree that rehearsal time is for play, and to establish the dances and the fights – the complicated bits.

 We learn the words, the cues, and we train ourselves to listen to each other, and to the spaces we’re invited to play in, gearing up to our listening muscles for the audience, the most playful member of the Ensemble we haven’t met yet.

-We hail from India, New Zealand, Norway, Austria, Holland, America, Canada, and Japan, and fold our artists’ first languages into our performances.
+We hail from India, New Zealand, Norway, Austria, Holland, the United States, the United Kingdom, Canada, and Japan, and fold our artists’ first languages into our performances.